yudilin/startbootstrap-clean-blog-jekyll/_posts/2021-01-31-SQL-Practices-Easy.md

 ORDER BY hire_date DESC LIMIT 1 OFFSET 2;
 ```

-Giving the question a second thought, it's possible to have muliple employees join the company on the same date, which is the third to last most recent hiring date.
+Giving the question a second thought, it's possible to have multiple employees join the company on the same date, which is the third to last most recent hiring date.
 In the following code, I select all employees info at the third to last hiring date.
 ```SQL
 SELECT * FROM employees
 WHERE hire_date =